lukaskubanek/Dotfiles/README.md

 rbenv rehash
 ```

 And finally install gems from the Gemfile in this repository.
+Make sure Xcode is installed, because some brews may depend on it.

 ```bash
 bundle install